 Believe it or not, it is very easy to care for poinsettia plants indoors during the holiday season.
 In this post, I share 4 Basic Tips to Keep a Poinsettia Blooming Indoors.

-4 Basic Tips to Keep a Poinsettia Blooming Indoors
+4 Basic Care Tips to Keep a Poinsettia Blooming

-A few things to keep in mind about the keeping the poinsettia blooming is that today’s varieties are more compact, durable and long-lasting.
+A few care tips to keep in mind about keeping the poinsettia blooming is that today’s varieties are more compact, durable, and long-lasting.
 Poinsettias prefer to be out in the warm sunshine ( hello …. who doesn’t?).
 I must admit, the longest I have been able to tolerate a poinsettia living in my Ohio home and garden is 6 months.
-Lets face it, the poor red and garden traditional holiday plant will always be about Christmas.
-My plant had green on it from December through May when I accidentally left it in my greenhouse on the top shelf on a really sunny day.
-It dried out and I just didn’t feel like nursing it back to health because poinsettia plants are inexpensive and easy to find in my area each year.
-Although it might be fun to try and plant one out in my summer garden this year so I’m going to try my best to keep the plants I have a live this season.
+Let’s face it, the poor red and garden traditional holiday plant will always be about Christmas.
+Although it might be fun to try and plant one out in my summer garden this year so I’m going to try my best to keep the plants I have a life this season.

-A Few Basic Tips From My Experience To Keep Poinsettia Plant Blooming :
+A Few Basic Care Tips From My Experience To Keep Poinsettia Plant

-1. The plant soil likes to be moist but not too wet.
-Soggy soil will result in sudden leaf drop, and allowing the plant to become bone dry will result in decline of the plant.
+1. The plant-soil likes to be moist but not too wet.
+Soggy soil will result in sudden leaf drop, and allowing the plant to become bone dry will result in the decline of the plant.

 4. The poinsettia plant doesn’t like too much of a draft and loves light!